en

 (Not completely random, one rook must be on the left side from the king,

-the second one on the right)
+the second one on the right side)

-after castling in the standard chess (Also the King can't go through a
+after castling in the standard chess (also the King can't go through a

 field which is 'in check').